Skip to content

 listen_for_commands(timeout: int) -> None

-Listen for commands from the radio and handle them. :param timeout: Timeout in seconds for listening for commands.
+Listens for commands from the radio and handles them.

 reset